 Unfortunately, pedigree Dalmatians are prone to more than their fair share of hereditary diseases.

-Approximately 1 in 8 Dalmatians experience some hearing loss or deafness.
-This is linked to their markings – the Extreme White Spotting gene also causes abnormal development of the cells in the inner ear.
+Around 1 in 8 Dalmatians experience some hearing loss or deafness.
+This is linked to their markings.
+The Extreme White Spotting gene also causes abnormal development of the cells in the inner ear.

 They are prone to:

 - Kidney stones

 Labradors meanwhile are prone to hip and elbow dysplasia, heart disease and thyroid disease.

 The addition of Labrador genes to a litter of Dalmador puppies lowers the risk of deafness and kidney stones.
 But doesn’t remove it altogether.

 Good breeders will only breed Dalmador puppies from parents who have been tested clear of health problems before the mating takes place.

 How long do Dalmadors live?

 On average, both Labradors and Dalmatians live for 12 to 13 years.
 Some lucky individuals make it as far as their mid- to late-teens.